We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 “I always caution patients about these medications, as many of them haven’t been studied in a controlled manner,” says E. Charles Osterberg, MD, FACS, a board certified urologist.

 Erectile dysfunction medication

-If you’re experiencing difficulties achieving or maintaining an erection, talk with a doctor about getting a prescription for an ED medication, like Viagra, Cialis, or Levitra.
+If you’re experiencing difficulties achieving or maintaining an erection, speak with a doctor about getting a prescription for an ED medication, such as Viagra, Cialis, or Levitra.